tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 > \[W]riting about these ideas seemed like the most strategic step forward.
 It is sufficiently open-ended that I can follow the idea where it leads, while still being concrete enough to share meaningfully with others (which is itself helpful in the exploration).

 But, with [the birth of my daughter](/posts/a-different-kind-of-hello-world) earlier this year, the utility of a templated-journaling app was brought to mind again.
-There's a lot to keep track of when you're caring for a newborn, if you are so inclined: feedings, diaper changes[^diapers], sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
+There's a lot to keep track of when you're caring for a newborn, if you're so inclined: feedings, diaper changes[^diapers], sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
 I needed an app that was more malleable.

 On top of that, late-night bottle feedings gave me a lot of time to hyperfocus on how I would build such an app.
 By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start coding.
 ## Andy Matuschak